 15 points for mobilising and support group placement

-The Presenting Officer at the hearing in Cardiff said that she was bound by what was in the Department’s supplemental submission, which despite all of the additional written evidence that had been sent in, conceded no additional points.
-The inference was that the Presenting Officer had her own view.
+The Department was represented at Jeff’s ESA appeal hearing but that Presenting Officer said that she was bound by what was in the Department’s supplemental submission.
+They were not moved by any of the additional evidence that had been sent in so no additional ESA points were conceded at the start of the hearing.
+The way it was phrased suggested to me, and perhaps to the tribunal, that the Presenting Officer had her own view.

-When I went in on my own to get the tribunal's decision, the judge said that it had been an easy decision for them, awarding 15 points for Mobilising, placing him in the support group for the same reason, and making a recommendation to the Department that Jeff should not be reassessed for 24 months from the date of the hearing.
-Jeff and his wife were delighted, and a little tearful.
+The Presenting Officer was not available when the tribunal clerk invited us in to the room to receive the decision and Jeff opted to stay where he was so we went in on my own.
+The judge said that it had been an easy decision for them to award 15 points for ‘limited capability for work’, which also placed Jeff in the support group.
+The tribunal also recommended to the DWP that Jeff should not be reassessed for 24 months from the hearing date.
+Jeff and his wife were delighted, relieved and a little tearful.

 It seemed to us to have been an appeal that did not need to happen.